 Have you ever tried any Miller Harris fragrances?

-Hi, I'm Cynthia.
-A 21-year old Accounting and Finance student based in Kent, England.
+Hey there!
+My name is Cynthia, a 21-year old Accounting and Finance student based in Kent, England.
 I blog about all things Beauty, Fashion and Lifestyle.